Dreamcatchers For Abused Children

 Children’s Suggestibility

 The research indicates that most children are resistant to giving false positive responses to leading and suggestive questions.
 When they do provide false positives, they are generally limited to a nod or a simple “yes.”
-Older children are more resistant to suggestion than younger ones.
+Older children are more resistant to suggestion than younger ones.94 Children are much more likely to deny actual experiences, which are perceived as traumatic or unacceptable, than to make false assertions about events that did not occur.

 However, one study found that children are suggestible, not with regard to factual data but as to the interpretation of the facts.
 In a study involving 75 children, Clarke-Stewart had a cleaning man interact with toys.
 In one condition, the man described his activities as cleaning and in the other as playing.
 The children were then interrogated by an interviewer who pressured the child to interpret the man’s behavior as either cleaning or playing.
 The researchers found that children did not change their statements regarding what had actually taken place, but most children were highly influenced by the interviewer’s interpretation of the cleaning man’s acts (cleaning versus playing).
 The implications of this study are clear.
-They reiterate the importance of using open-ended questions as much as possible and caution professionals to be careful about interpreting behavior, especially child care behaviors.
+They reiterate the importance of using open-ended questions as much as possible and caution professionals to be careful about interpreting behavior, especially child care behaviors.95

 Criteria To Be Used To Substantiate Sexual Abuse

-96 97 98 99 100 101 102 103 104 All of these authors are of the opinion that substantiating information must go beyond affirmative responses to one or two questions, and most suggest some combination of descriptive detail and emotional reaction to the content.
+Once data have been gathered from the child interview and other sources, the interviewer must decide whether, in her/his opinion, the child was sexually abused.
+A number of writers have addressed this issue.96 97 98 99 100 101 102 103 104 All of these authors are of the opinion that substantiating information must go beyond affirmative responses to one or two questions, and most suggest some combination of descriptive detail and emotional reaction to the content.
 Indeed, there is a fair amount of consensus among these writings about the characteristics of a true account of abuse.

-105 will be presented here because there is one research study that examines the extent to which they are found in cases substantiated by offender confession, because they are parsimoniously organized, and because they are fairly consistent with the criteria developed by other writers.
+However, there has been very little research on the extent to which these clinical criteria are actually present in true cases, in large part because it is so difficult to isolate cases that are proven to be true.
+The criteria developed by Faller105 will be presented here because there is one research study that examines the extent to which they are found in cases substantiated by offender confession, because they are parsimoniously organized, and because they are fairly consistent with the criteria developed by other writers.

 There are three general categories of information that should be assessed in the child’s statements and/or behavior: